andresribeiro/ciara-docs/deploying.md

 ## Subsequent deployments

-For deploying a new version of your app, all you need to do is run the following command in your terminal:
+For deploying a new version of your app, just run:

 ```bash
 ciara deploy
 ```

-## Updating configurations
+## Updating Configurations

-For changes on the proxy, please check [Updating Proxy Configuration](/proxy.html#updating-proxy-configuration).
-For firewall rules, environment variables or any other configuration, all you need to do is run the following command in your terminal:
+To update anything on your deployment, modify your `ciara.config.json` and then run:

 ```bash
 ciara deploy
 ```

-Ciara will then read your `ciara.config.json` file and automatically execute all necessary steps to deploy or update your application based on the new configuration.
+Ciara will then read your `ciara.config.json` file and automatically execute all necessary steps to update your application based on the new configuration.